Jewish Cemetery, Białystok: Restoration

 In 2012 and 2013, Centrum and ASF worked to restore Sections 3 and 5, just inside the main entrance, at right.
 Mierzejewski further developed and constructed a pulley-chain tripod device to assist in lifting stones.
 A simpler version had been constructed by ASF team leader Dr. Andreas Kahrs in 2010.
-In 2013, ASF and Centrum, in consultation with Szpek, prepared a tour of Bagnowka.
+In 2013, ASF and Centrum, in consultation with Szpek, prepared a tour of Bagnówka.
 In 2014, Szpek guided ASF and Centrum in major restoration efforts on the Memorial Complex.
-In 2015, efforts turned to Sections 1, 2 and 7, just inside the main entrance, at left, with some additional work in the Memorial Complex.
-In total, these restoration efforts cleaned several hundred stones whose vital details were added to the Bagnowka database, less than 100 were reset owing to weight and equipment limitations.
+In 2015, efforts turned to Sections 1, 2 and 7, just inside the main entrance, at left, with some additional work at the Memorial Complex.
+In total, these restoration efforts cleaned several hundred stones whose details were added to the Bagnówka database, but less than 100 were re-erected, due to weight and equipment limitations.